HaTaXu/HaTaXu.github.io/src/en/demo/page.md

 You can set page information in Markdown's Frontmatter.

-- The author is Ms.Hope.
+- The author is HanTx.
 - The writing date is January 1, 2020
 - Category is "Guide"
 - Tags are "Page Config" and "Guide"